Evolution of Professions – Messsage from College President

-The College, as per a formal request from VRA Canada, has reviewed the recommendation they made and have been able to develop a pathway that will evaluate the registrant’s demonstrated competency while also addressing the critical requirement to protect the public.
+The College, as per a formal request from VRA Canada, has reviewed the recommendation made and developed a pathway that will evaluate the Registrant’s demonstrated competency while addressing the critical requirement to protect the public.

 Current CVRP Registrants wanting to do, or continue doing, TSA work must complete the requirements by the end of June 30, 2021.
 All future CVRPs wanting to do TSA scope of work after June 30, 2021 must complete the requirements as per the application process.

 A CVRP Registrant can become qualified to do TSAs by completing the following:

-pass the oral peer review process by submitting a redacted TSA report either authored or co-authored within the past 2 years by the applicant
+2- Pass oral peer review by submitting a redacted TSA report either authored or co-authored within the past 2 years by Applicant.

-ensure to advise your professional liability insurer (as offered through VRAC) know that you are doing TSA work
+3- Ensure to advise your professional liability insurer (as offered through VRAC) know that you are doing TSA work.